George H. W. Bush: Final years

 Bush supported Republican John McCain in the 2008 presidential election, and Republican Mitt Romney in the 2012 presidential election, but both were defeated by Democrat Barack Obama.
 In 2011, Obama awarded Bush with the Presidential Medal of Freedom, the highest civilian honor in the United States.

 Bush supported his son Jeb's bid in the 2016 Republican primaries.
-Jeb Bush's campaign struggled however, and he withdrew from the race during the primaries.
+Jeb Bush's campaign struggled, however, and he withdrew from the race during the primaries.
 Neither George H. W. nor George W. Bush endorsed the eventual Republican nominee, Donald Trump; all three Bushes emerged as frequent critics of Trump's policies and speaking style, while Trump frequently criticized George W. Bush's presidency.
-George H. W. Bush later said he voted for the Democratic nominee, Hillary Clinton, in the general election.
+George H. W. later said he voted for the Democratic nominee, Hillary Clinton, in the general election.
 After the election, Bush wrote a letter to President-elect Donald Trump in January 2017 to inform him that because of his poor health, he would not be able to attend Trump's inauguration on January 20; he gave him his best wishes.

 In August 2017, after the violence at Unite the Right rally in Charlottesville, Virginia, both presidents Bush released a joint statement saying, "America must always reject racial bigotry, anti-Semitism, and hatred in all forms[. ...]
 As we pray for Charlottesville, we are all reminded of the fundamental truths recorded by that city's most prominent citizen in the Declaration of Independence: we are all created equal and endowed by our Creator with unalienable rights."

 On April 17, 2018, Barbara Bush died at the age of 92 at her home in Houston, Texas.
 Her funeral was held at St. Martin's Episcopal Church in Houston four days later.
 Bush, along with former presidents Barack Obama, George W. Bush (son), Bill Clinton and First Ladies Melania Trump, Michelle Obama, Laura Bush (daughter-in-law) and Hillary Clinton attended the funeral and posed together for a photo as a sign of unity.

 On November 1, 2018, Bush went to the polls to vote early in the midterm elections.
 This would be his final public appearance.